YuxueYang1204/TrimGS/README.md

 ## Todo

 - [x] Release the code of Trim3DGS.
-- [ ] Release the code of Trim2DGS and unify the dependencies of Trim3DGS and Trim2DGS (in one week).
+- [ ] Release the code of Trim2DGS (in one week).
+Now, we are trying to make Trim3DGS and Trim2DGS compatible in a shared environment for easier use!
+Please stay tuned.
 - [ ] Integrate TrimGS into more methods such as [GOF](https://niujinshuchong.github.io/gaussian-opacity-fields/).

 ## Acknowledgements